 How do we stop our thoughts?
 Impossible!
 What is possible is creating a focus for your mind.
 Repeating a Sanskrit mantra, or a word like “Love” over and over can lead to that small gap where there is stillness.
 This is what you’re going for; finding those moments of stillness.
 Through practice, those moments multiply, until they connect, uninterrupted by the “drunk monkey noise” of every day living.

 Start your meditation practice.
 Do the best you can, whether five minutes or forty.
+Get yourself a pair of meditation pants if it helps!
 And if you fall off, remember this one simple secret of life… Begin Again!